Refactorings in CLion: Quick and Safe

-Code refactorings are used to restructure your existing code without changing its external behaviour.
+Code refactorings are used to restructure your existing code without changing its external behavior.
 The most popular is probably the Rename refactoring, which changes the name of a variable, method, class, etc. Refactoring is an essential technique to maintain the quality of your code, make it more readable and easier to maintain and reuse.

 CLion offers you a set of code refactorings, which track down and correct the affected code references automatically.
 This means you can always be sure that your project will work correctly, even after large-scale changes.
 The list of refactorings available in CLion includes:

 - Rename (

 Shift+F6) renames symbols, automatically correcting all references in the code for you.

 Cmd+F6on OS X) helps you add/remove/reorder function parameters, change the result type or update the name of the function, all usages will be fixed as well.